HAFLQ: Heterogeneous Adaptive Federated LoRA Fine-tuned LLM with Quantization: Importance-based Parameter Truncation and Freezing Schemes

 \subsubsection{Element-wise Importance Calculation}

-To assess the significance of each element within the vectors \(\mathbf{b}_i\) and \(\mathbf{a}_i\), we employ a sensitivity-based metric\cite{Molchanov_2019}.
-This involves computing the gradient of the loss function \(L\) with respect to each element and using the product of the element's value and its gradient as a measure of importance.
-However, in the context of FL, the global model does not have a direct loss function $L$ to calculate the gradient.
+To assess the significance of each element within vectors \(\mathbf{b}_i\) and \(\mathbf{a}_i\), we employ a sensitivity-based metric\cite{Molchanov_2019}.
+This involves computing the gradient of the global loss function \(L\) with respect to each element and using the product of the element's value and its gradient as a measure of importance.
+However, in the context of FL, the global model does not have a direct loss function $L$ to calculate the gradient, as the training data is distributed across multiple clients, and the global model is updated based on aggregated client updates.
 Instead, we approximate the gradient by scaling the change in parameter values between consecutive communication rounds using the learning rate.
-Then, we define a unified importance function \(I(w_{ij})\) for any trainable parameter \(w_{ij}\) as follows:
+Then, we define a unified importance function \(I(w_{ij})\) for any trainable parameter \(w_{ij}\) as